Golf Tutorials

 Precision Iron Play

 With his scoring clubs, Scheffler needs a ball that can do it all.
 The Pro V1's mid-spin profile with irons is the perfect sweet spot for a player of his caliber.
 It gives him enough spin to hold firm greens with a 7-iron from 180+ yards, stopping the ball quickly on approach shots.
 At the same time, it’s not so much spin that he struggles to control it.
-He can easily "flight " an iron shot - hitting it lower with a slight draw to attack a back pin or hitting a high fade to a front pin - without worrying about the ball spinning excessively.
+He can easily "flight" an iron shot - hitting it lower with a slight draw to attack a back pin or hitting a high fade to a front pin - without worrying about the ball spinning excessively.
 This versatility is what makes the Pro V1 a true "player's" ball.

 The Pro Golfer's Mindset: Perfecting a Formula

-So why did Scheffler ever switch from the a Pro V_x ball to begin with if the Pro V1 seems so perfect for him?
+So why did Scheffler ever switch from the Pro V1x ball to begin with if the Pro V1 seems so perfect for him?
 Scheffler’s brief switch to the Pro V1x and his eventual return to the Pro V1 perfectly illustrates the mindset of an elite athlete.
-It's not about finding something that "works", it's about a relentless search for what works *best*.
+It's not about finding something that "works", it's about a relentless search for what works best.

 In his own words when discussing the switch back to the Pro V1, he mentioned wanting "to bring the flight down... and be able to control my distances a little bit better."
 This tells a story.
 He felt his iron shots were perhaps flying a touch too high or with a spin rate that was slightly difficult to manage in all conditions.
 He wanted a more predictable window and a flight that was less susceptible to wind.